Managing Funding Plans and Client Funding Periods

 If you have not added a Funding Plan, you will not be able to save this as a Funding Period record:

-Funding Period Configuration
+Funding Component Configuration

 A new 'Client Funding: Funding Component' List is available in System Preferences.